panzi/SocialSharePrivacy/README.md

 ```javascript
 .socialSharePrivacy("destroy")
 ```
 Remove all social share buttons.
-This will return the element back to its pre-init state.
+This will return all elements in the set back to their pre-init state.

 ### disable